-I recently used Microsoft’s new G-Suite to Office 365 Migration method to migrate a company from G-Suite to Office 365.
+I recently used Microsoft’s new G-Suite to Office 365 Migration method (this was back in 2019) to migrate a company from G-Suite to Office 365.
 Microsoft’s new method has a few benefits.
 Along with emails it also migrates user calendars and contacts to Exchange Online.
 This is great and and solves the need of paying a third party exorbitant amounts of money to handle a migration.
 I ran a test migration on a few accounts and it seemed to work well other than one small snag.
 In the Outlook desktop apps (both 2016 and 2019) users had no permissions for their primary Contacts folder.
 The contacts had migrated from Google but had no ability to edit them or create new ones.
 The Outlook Web App functioned correctly.

 I tried resetting permissions with PowerShell but ended up with no success.
 I then opened a ticket with Microsoft and after some basic troubleshooting I was escalated.
 The next representative I spoke with had me do the same troubleshooting I had done prior to opening the ticket with Powershell.
 After a while on the phone I was finally escalated again.
 It took a few days before my ticket was picked back up however when I did I finally got a real resolution.